DevOps-Represent/devopsgirls-bootcamp3/3-2-docker-ecs-static-site.md

 |Workshop|DevopsGirls|
 |Resource|ECS Cloudformation|

-Once you have completed the tags section, leave the remain information with the default values, and click next.
+Once you have completed the *tags section*, leave the remain information with the default values and click next.

-2.2.6 In the **review** page check out if everything is good according with the instructions, in the case that you need to modify something click in the previous button, or if everything is **ok** click in the create button to create the ECS cluster using the Cloudformation template.
+2.6 In the **Review** page check out if everything is good according with the instructions, in the case that you need to modify something click in the **previous** button, or if everything is as you are expecting click in the **create** button to create the *ECS cluster* using a *Cloudformation template*.
-Also, at the end of the page you have to **check** the box about *"I acknowledge that AWS CloudFormation might create IAM resources."*
+Another important step is at the end of the page you must to **check** the box about *"I acknowledge that AWS CloudFormation might create IAM resources."*

 ![3-2-2-6-review.png](https://github.com/DevOps-Girls/devopsgirls-bootcamp3/blob/master/images/3-2-docker-ecs-static-site/3-2-2-6-review.png?raw=true)

-2.2.7 The Stack creation steps, is going to take about 5 - 8 minutes.
+2.7 The Stack creation steps is going to take about *5 - 9* minutes (or a little bit more depending the case).

 ![3-2-2-8-Creating_Stack](https://github.com/DevOps-Girls/devopsgirls-bootcamp3/blob/master/images/3-2-docker-ecs-static-site/3-2-2-8-Creating_Stack.png?raw=true)

-2.2.8 Once it has been created and ready you have to see something like this:
+2.8 Once it has been created and ready, you have to see something like this:

 ![3-2-2-9-Stack_Created](https://github.com/DevOps-Girls/devopsgirls-bootcamp3/blob/master/images/3-2-docker-ecs-static-site/3-2-2-9-Stack_Created.png?raw=true)

-2.2.9 Another important steps when the stack is ready is to check the resources or elements that it has created.
+2.9 Another important steps when the stack is ready is to check the resources or elements that it has created.
 To do that, go to the **Resources** tab and you will be able to know all about the resources that have been created using the **Cloudformation template** in the new **Stack**

 ![3-2-2-10-Resources_Created](https://github.com/DevOps-Girls/devopsgirls-bootcamp3/blob/master/images/3-2-docker-ecs-static-site/3-2-2-10-Resources_Created.png?raw=true)